SkylineCommunications/dataminer-docs-connectors/connector/doc/Generic_DOCSIS_CM_Collector.md

 ### Thresholds Tables

-The thresholds tables allows the user to define limits for each polled modulation.
-Driver contains two threhsolds tables (Upstream and Downstream).
+In the threshold tables, you can define limits for each polled modulation.
+Two threshold tables are available, one for upstream and one for downstream.

-The available Key Performance Indicators (KPIs) for setting upstream thresholds are:
+These are the available Key Performance Indicators (KPIs) for setting upstream thresholds:

 - **Minimum Tx Power Level**: Range from 32 to 55 dBmV.
 - **Maximum Tx Power Level**: Range from 32 to 55 dBmV.

-  The available Key Performance Indicators (KPIs) for setting downstream thresholds are:
+These are the available Key Performance Indicators (KPIs) for setting downstream thresholds:

 - **Minimum Rx Power Level**: Range from -16 to 16 dBmV.
 - **Maximum Rx Power Level**: Range from -16 to 16 dBmV.
 - **Minimum SNR Level**: Range from 0 to 100 dB.
 - **Post-FEC Maximum Uncorrectable Error Ratio Level**: Range from 0 to 30000 ppm.

-When the *Apply* button is clicked, the status of the specified Key Performance Indicators (KPIs) on the CM table will be updated.
+When you click the **Apply** button, the status of the specified Key Performance Indicators (KPIs) in the CM table will be updated.

-For the Rx and Tx value thresholds, the minimum value cannot exceed the maximum boundary; attempting to set such values will be restricted by the driver.
+The minimum value for the Rx and Tx thresholds cannot exceed the maximum boundary; the connector will restrict attempts to set such values.

 ## Usage